ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Linting and formatting

-The following command should be run to validates JS files against the ESLint linter.
+Run the following command to validates JS files against the ESLint linter.

 ```shell
 $ gulp lint --local_changes
 ```

-The following command should be run to validate non-JS files using Prettier.
+Run the following command to validate non-JS files using Prettier.

 ```shell
 $ gulp prettify --local_changes